Find primary documents, reference books, journal articles, and scholarly analysis on periods and events in our history.

 Find scholarly analysis, articles, references, and primary documents covering the past 5,000 years.

-View full text reference books, encyclopedias, non-fiction books, history periodicals, documents, and biographies along with historical photos, maps, and more than 80 hours of videos.
+View full-text reference books, encyclopedias, non-fiction books, history periodicals, documents, and biographies along with historical photos, maps, and videos.

 Dig into study units covering over 500 historical topics on global history from ancient times to the present day.

 View the order of events over the world's history, create your own timelines, and more.